plandex-ai/plandex/docs/docs/quick-start.md

 ## Apply The Changes

-Once you're happy with the plan's changes, you can apply them to your project files with `plandex apply`:
+Once you're happy (enough) with the plan's changes, you can apply them to your project files with `plandex apply`:

 ```bash
 plandex apply